Fishing Season: Year round; some tributaries closed December 1-third week of May. Check regulations before fishing.

 Water Flow Data

-Fishing forecast looks great!
-Get out there and plan to maximize the afternoon hours.
+7 Day Outlook: We are looking at some warmer weather conditions in the Bitterroot this week with some wet days early in the week.
+Sunday’s rain could certainly have an effect on the flows for the first couple days of the week.
+With warmer daytime temperatures and night time temperatures staying above freezing all week long, we don’t expect any radical bumps in flows from snowmelt, although this may start to change by the very end of the week.
 If you are floating please use extreme caution.
 This river changes rapidly and is known for producing fatal log jams.
 Give us a call for an updated obstruction report.
 If you see any issues be sure to call us or send pics so we can share the same.
 Thanks. *There are currently MANY obstructions on the Bitterroot.
 Hannon-Wally: Several sweepers in this section.
 It is getting tougher as water drops.
 Wally-Anglers: flows over Sleeping Child dam are always dicey!
 Don’t consider running after a scout unless you are highly skilled.
 The channel around the left side is too low to consider.
-New Bridge-Woodside: More wood down between New Bridge and Blodgett Park.
+Vets-Woodside: More wood down between New Bridge and Blodgett Park.
 The river right channel will require careful scouting and likely boat dragging.
-The left channel was open this past week.
-Woodside-Tucker: the left channel at the split is open but be sure to choose your splits wisely, and the right channel over the diversion dam may need to be portaged.
+Woodside-Tucker: New tree down in right channel need to stay left here.
+The left channel at the split is open but be sure to choose your splits wisely, and the right channel over the diversion dam may need to be portaged.
 Have a look before you run it.
-Tucker-Bell: Now runable with lower flows Bell-Stevi: Follow the sign that says “GO LEFT” to miss the log jam.
+Tucker-Bell: Very sketchy in the channel through the woods now that the water has come up.
+Consider going somewhere else until runoff subsides.
+Bell-Stevi: Follow the sign that says “GO LEFT” to miss the log jam.
 A new log is exposed in the “clear” channel so proceed with caution.
+Stevi-Florence: Clear.
+Follow the water at any splits.
+As the river fluctuates it is smart to pull over and check for any potential changes.
+When In Doubt, Eddy Out!
+As always, we want anglers to know that they are responsible for their own wellbeing when they are on the water.
+As an outfitter, we will try our best to bring known dangers to light, but conditions and obstructions are always changing and we can't possibly keep up with every danger that may present itself.
+When in doubt, eddy out and walk downstream to get a good look at what you're dealing with!

 Local Species Available Year round; some tributaries closed December 1-third week of May.
 Check regulations before fishing.